 Chiropractic therapy uses some specific exercises that help strengthen damaged muscles, while also reducing the pressure that’s triggering the symptoms associated with pinched nerves.
 This involves manipulating the body to help realign anything that is out of alignment.
 Once the parts of the body are back in the right place, pressure is taken off of the pinched nerve and in most instances, the symptoms are alleviated.

 Heat therapy sees patients use heating pads and ice packs interchangeably to reduce inflammation and to relax damaged tissue.
 The different temperature packs are put on for specific amounts of time, allowing for both relaxation and relief of inflammation.
 Although each accident victim’s condition varies based on the extent of their accident, most of our patients experience immediate pain relief through one or a combination of these orthopedic techniques.

 Contact AICA Orthopedics For More Information and to Schedule A Free Consultation

-If you were recently involved in a car accident near Atlanta and believe you have pinched nerves or are suffering in pain, contact AICA Orthopedics to schedule a free consultation.
-We are Atlanta’s most experienced Orthopedic clinic and help thousands of patients each year recover from various accident injuries.
+If you recently sustained car accident injuries near Atlanta, contact AICA Orthopedics to schedule a free consultation or immediate treatment.
+We are Atlanta’s most experienced orthopedic clinic and help thousands of patients each year recover from various accident injuries.
 We will take a look at what is going on, and then create a unique treatment plan for your specific ailments.
 Give us a call today at (404) 855-2141.